Logisx/music_gen_iot/README.md

-# AI-Generated README

-**Disclaimer:** This README was generated with the assistance of AI.
-It is a work in progress and part of a larger project.

 ## Overview

 This project is a music generation system designed for cabin hotels in Northern Finland, near lakes and forests.
 It uses AI to generate music based on user preferences, focusing on mood and activity.